Henry George: Economic contributions

 George did not accept this explanation.
 He wrote, "I am inclined to think that if all wealth consisted of such things as planes, and all production was such as that of carpenters – that is to say, if wealth consisted but of the inert matter of the universe, and production of working up this inert matter into different shapes – that interest would be but the robbery of industry, and could not long exist."
-But some wealth is inherently fruitful, like a pair of breeding cattle, or a vat of grape juice soon to ferment into wine.
-Planes and other sorts of inert matter (and the most lent item of all – money itself) earn interest indirectly, by being part of the same "circle of exchange" with fruitful forms of wealth such as those, so that tying up these forms of wealth over time incurs an opportunity cost.

 George's theory had its share of critiques.
 Austrian school economist Eugen von Böhm-Bawerk, for example, expressed a negative judgment of George's discussion of the carpenter's plane.
 In his treatise, Capital and Interest, he wrote:

 Later, George argued that the role of time in production is pervasive.
 In The Science of Political Economy, he writes:

 According to Oscar B. Johannsen, "Since the very basis of the Austrian concept of value is subjective, it is apparent that George's understanding of value paralleled theirs.
 However, he either did not understand or did not appreciate the importance of marginal utility."
 On the contrary, George explicitly used marginal utility in his analyses of both the 'margin of production' in macroeconomics and microeconomic decision theory.

 Another spirited response came from British biologist T.H.
 Huxley in his article "Capital – the Mother of Labour," published in 1890 in the journal The Nineteenth Century.
 Huxley used the scientific principles of energy to undermine George's theory, arguing that, energetically speaking, labor is unproductive.

+George's writings were also a major influence on Sun Yat-sen's program for modernizing China's economy.
+Chiang Kai-shek and Soong Mei-ling praised George's economic writings in the 1940s, well after the writings were no longer a major topic in the United States.